rum1887/RLOSF23-Screening-Exercise/README.md

 3. <em>Pass an int variable to Lua and print out the value in Lua</em>

 4. <em>Change value of an int variable in Lua and print it out in C++</em>

+## Instructions to build and run the application